RoelofSetsFire/data-processing-1/30 Homework/80 Intro D3/10 Homework.md

 [queue.js]: https://github.com/mbostock/queue

-Find the dataset that you would like to show in a barchart.
+* Find the dataset that you would like to show in a barchart.
 You can use for example the [KNMI webpage] again to download the avarage monthly amount of rain in De Bilt in 2015.

+* Create a barchart.html file with a title of your data visualisation, include/link to the D3 library and include the barchart.js where you will write the rest of your code.

-Convert the data into JSON format and load it wit D3.
+* Convert the data into JSON format and load it using D3.
 Using console.log check whether your data is loaded correctly.
+Don't forget to run the server!

 [KNMI webpage]: http://projects.knmi.nl/klimatologie/daggegevens/selectie.cgi

+## Submit

+* Create folder D3 in your master branch and push the following files:
+    * `questions.pdf`
+    * `barchart.html`, `barchart.js` ( and `barchart.css`, if necessary) contained in a folder `Barchart`